collective/collective.solr/README.rst

 transaction hook.
 This means you won't see any changes done to content inside a request when doing Solr searches later on in the same request.
 Inside tests you need to either commit real transactions or otherwise flush the Solr connection.
+There's no transaction concept, so one request doing a search might get some results in its beginning, than a different request might add new information to Solr.
+If the first request is still running and does the same search again it might get different results taking the changes from the second request into account.

 Solr is not a real time search engine.
-While there's work under way to make Solr capable of delivering real time results, there's currently always a certain delay from the time data is sent to Solr to when it is available in searches.
+While there's work under way to make Solr capable of delivering real time results, there's currently always a certain delay up to some minutes from the time data is sent to Solr to when it is available in searches.

 Search results are returned in Solr by distinct search threads.
 These search threads hold a great number of caches which are crucial for Solr to perform.